Beliathal/QFILHelper/README.md

 	Backup-2022-07-20-18-14-44

-⚑ COM?_PartitionsList.xml contains the layout of all partitions in your device and needed for QFIL Helper to function properly.
+⚑ COM?_PartitionsList.xml contains the layout of all partitions in your device and is needed for QFIL Helper to function properly.
 By default QFIL Helper will attempt to look for COM?_PartitionsList.xml file in this folder:

 	C:\Users\Your User Name\AppData\Roaming\Qualcomm\QFIL\

-v1.0.0.61 was tested sucefully with:
+<i>v1.0.0.61 was tested sucefully with:</i>

 	Android 9, LG V450PM, Qualcomm USB Driver v1.00.37, QPST v2.7.496.

-Update: 19-07-2022, v1.0.0.373: Tested sucefully with:
+<i>Update: 19-07-2022, v1.0.0.373: Tested sucefully with:</i>

 	Android 10, LG V450PM, Qualcomm USB Driver v1.00.37, QPST v2.7.496.

 How to use:
 <ul>